igormcoelho/optstats/README.md

 Free Software - Feel free to use it and redistribute it

+All novel code written here is MIT License, EXCEPT for dependencies (each .hpp has one).

 Note that:

 - Eigen has its own free license